cypress-io/circleci-orb/jobs.md

 **`command`**

-> Custom test command to run Cypress tests
+> Custom test command to run Cypress tests, which overrides all individual options.

 type: string